Early and Extended Helium Reionization Over More Than 600 Million Years of Cosmic Time: Comparing He 2 Absorption with the Coeval H 1 Ly Forest

 As shown in the middle panels of Fig.~\ref{fig:tauh1he2}, this correlation starts to disappear at higher redshifts.
-At $z\simeq 2.8$ there is a locus of well determined $\tau_\mathrm{eff,HeII}$ values that increase with increasing $\tau_\mathrm{eff,HI}$, but $\simeq 25$\% of the data clearly separate from this locus ($\tau_\mathrm{eff,HeII}>4$ or sensitivity limit).
+At $z\simeq 2.8$ there is a locus of well determined $\tau_\mathrm{eff,HeII}$ values that increase with increasing $\tau_\mathrm{eff,HI}$, but $>11$\% of the data clearly separate from this locus (either measured or sensitivity limit $\tau_\mathrm{eff,HeII}>4$).
+This fraction might be as high as 29\% if all sensitivity limits intrinsically have $\tau_\mathrm{eff,HeII}>4$.
 The median $\tau_\mathrm{eff,HeII}$ is still well defined, as more than 50\% of the values in each $\Delta\tau_\mathrm{eff,HI}=0.2$ bin are finite.
-However, the $1\sigma$ deviation is not, as the 84th percentiles of the distributions include lower limits in 3/5 $\tau_\mathrm{eff,HI}$ bins.
-We include the lower limits in the estimation of the variance about the median, such that the variance in these three $\tau_\mathrm{eff,HI}$ bins is in fact a lower limit (denoted as an arrow in Fig.~\ref{fig:tauh1he2}).
+However, the $1\sigma$ deviation is not, as the 84th percentiles of the distributions include lower limits in four out of five $\tau_\mathrm{eff,HI}$ bins.
+We include the lower limits in the estimation of the variance about the median, such that the variance in these four $\tau_\mathrm{eff,HI}$ bins is in fact a lower limit (denoted as an arrow in Fig.~\ref{fig:tauh1he2}).
 The scatter might decrease with increasing $\tau_\mathrm{eff,HI}$, but \ion{He}{2} saturation and the small sample size at $\tau_\mathrm{eff,HI}>0.4$ preclude firm conclusions.
 However, the dispersion in the data is definitely larger than at lower redshifts, indicating a change in the IGM between $z=2.5$ and $z=2.8$.
 In Section~\ref{sect:taueff} we argued from the decreasing scatter in the \ion{He}{2} effective optical depth that \ion{He}{2} reionization ended at $z\simeq 2.7$ \citep[see also][]{shull10,furlanetto10,worseck11b}.
 Here we show that the scatter in $\tau_\mathrm{eff,HeII}$ at $z\simeq 2.8$ is not driven by IGM density variations, as the relative frequency of high $\tau_\mathrm{eff,HeII}$ values increases toward low $\tau_\mathrm{eff,HI}$.
 Moreover, the scatter in the $\tau_\mathrm{eff,HeII}$ distributions at $\tau_\mathrm{eff,HI}<0.4$ increases significantly from $z\simeq 2.55$ to $z\simeq 2.8$.
 At $z\simeq 2.55$ the scatter is small without any limit, but at $z\simeq 2.8$ it is much larger and in fact a lower limit due to the frequent high $\tau_\mathrm{eff,HeII}$ values.
 This increasing scatter probably indicates that \ion{He}{2} reionization is ongoing.